nathanchere/nRage/README.md

 nRage
 ===========

-A .NET library for searching and retreiving metadata for TV shows.
+A .NET library for searching and retreiving metadata for TV shows and movies.
 The name comes from TVRage which was the first external API supported by nRage.

 History
 -------